Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 ### Branching Strategy

 Notice when I reference the `azdo-templates` repository, I use a branch name of `releases/v1.0`.
-The `main` branch of the template repo is always the latest branch, and will be in sync with the highest numbered `releases` branch.
+The `main` branch of the template repo is always the latest branch and will be in sync with the highest numbered `releases` branch.
 The process of making changes to the template is as follows:

 1. Make a new branch off `main`
 1. Make changes to the template